jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/learning-philosophy.md

 > "... **learn the stuff that doesn’t change around a lot**.
 Learn the fundamentals that we figured out in the 70s and that have been true since.
 Learn programming in general.
 Don’t be a better Angular programmer, or even a better JavaScript programmer — just be a better programmer, period."

 So today, my focus moved into learning the basic principles of software design, because these are the things that do not change a lot, and these things will help me make software that is [highly maintainable](https://terencemcghee.com/Articles/Tech/2016/10/15/551B3828CD47198C7C5A58903228DA71.html), which many master programmers say is the primary value of software for customers (and for the programmers also).
+And the maintenance phase is the most costly phase in the life of software.

+> "The true cost of software (80%) lies in its maintenance, not in its initial development." --- from ["The Art of Clean Code" by Victor Rentea](https://youtu.be/AeWbJ5LIFNg?t=205)

 <!--
 Many years ago, I heard/read someone say that the maintenance phase is the most expensive phase of a software system.